 When a Tooth Can’t Be Saved: Decayed or Broken Tooth Extraction

 Dentists try to save teeth with several different techniques.
 There are times, however, when a filling, root canal, or crown is not the answer.
 Your dentist may recommend a broken tooth extraction to remedy pain or infection.
-Extreme decay or a broken tooth can lead to many problems.
-An extraction allows you to recover and regain your oral health.
+Extreme decay or a broken tooth removal can lead to many problems.
+An extraction allows you to recover and regain your oral health with decayed tooth extraction.
 Extraction is often an urgent procedure, making the cost unexpected.
 Insurance or payment plans can be a big help.
 An extraction is necessary when the tooth is beyond repair.

 Why Dentists Choose Broken Tooth Extraction